dogukanyildiz99/c_exercises/README.md

-# c_exercises
+# C Programming Exercises
-C Programming Exercises
+C is one of the most popular programming languages and it is a must for any software developer.